 Fans will no doubt be delighted to see that two dinosaur species which have been staples of the series will be returning in Jurassic World 2, which hits US screens on June 22, 2018.
 J. A. Bayona is directing the film, which stars Chris Pratt, Bryce Dallas Howard, B. D. Wong and Toby Jones.

-If you're a fan of Jurassic Park and are looking forward to Juan Antonio Bayona's Jurassic World 2, be sure to join in our Jurassic World 2 forum - a dedicated community of like-minded Jurassic World fans.
-The forums are a great place to discuss the upcoming Jurassic World sequel's plot synopsis, cast, production news and more!
+If you're a fan of Jurassic Park and are looking forward to the Jurassic World movie sequel, be sure to join in our Jurassic World 2 forum - a dedicated community of like-minded Jurassic World fans.
+The forums are a great place to discuss Jurassic World: Fallen Kingdom's plot synopsis, cast, production news and more!